“There is no such thing as a bad beer. It’s that some taste better than others.” — Billy Carter

 In the beginning of the chapter “The Homebrewer’s Garden,” Loftus declares that “beer is an agricultural product.”
 She doesn’t talk down to gardeners.
 While the material is basic, she assumes the reader “assumes a basic familiarity with food gardening.”
 Yet she goes into detail when discussing the growing of hops and barley, the two essential beer crops that most backyard gardeners have probably never grown.

 We’ve never started a hops patch, but we did inherit hops vines when buying a homestead.
-We weren’t well-versed in the care of hops.
+We weren’t well-versed in growing hops.
 I failed to cut the tall, droopy dead shoots back in the fall and things became a tangle.
 During the next year (and the next) the rhizomes put out lanky, thin growth.
 We did grow a small patch of barely once, though it was many years ago.
 Watching it develop under (luckily that year) favorable conditions, the achievement of it all, makes for one of our favorite gardening stories.
 We mostly cooked our barley like rice, or for cooking in casseroles and the like.
 The goats quickly cleaned up the grain and straw spilled in the threshing process.

 Thanks to Loftus, I’ll be thinking about finding some rhizomes — hops are much like ginger, asparagus, and sunchokes — and maybe starting some hops next spring.
 They’re an attractive enough perennial vine and will grow over walls, fences, and what-have-you once established.
 They put out a strange perfume that we’ve always felt was attractive and their flowers, though not the most attractive in the garden, add some color in the late summer.
 And we like their fruits, the little pine cone-like heads that brewers want to collect.